venkatraj/js-notes/Part 1/05. Data Types/5.2 Numbers/numbers.md

 This happens because of how the number is represented internall.
 Please note that this is not specific to Javascript but also happens in languages like `PHP, Java, C, Perl, Ruby` because they too use same `IEEE-754` number system.

 To fix issues like `0.1 + 0.2 = 0.30000000000000004`, we can use `toFixed()` method.
-But please note that this returns a string and you have to convert to integer explicitily
+But please note that this returns a string and you have to convert to integer explicitly
 ```js

   (0.1 + 0.2).toFixed(2); // "0.30" string